ksurf-se/ksurf-se/en/home.md

     Julia kommer att besvara dina frågor.
 Välkommen att ringa, skriva eller prata med henne på stranden.

 location_section:
   heading: Location
   text: The surf center is located in Skanör/Falsterbo just next to Badhytten on the beach, next to Skanörs hamn.

 activities_section:
   heading: Activities

-  kitesurfing:
-    heading: Kitesurfing
-    desc: |
-      We offer group, private and semi-private kitesurfing lessons, at the best kitesurfing location in Sweden.

-  surfing:
-    heading: Surfing
-    desc: |
-      New for 2017, private and semi-private surfing lessons.

-  sup:
-    heading: SUP
-    desc: |
-      The hot new trend, SUP Yoga, Fitness and SUP for young ones.

 ---